ntua-unit-of-control-and-informatics/jaqpot-r-sdk/README.md

 # jaqpot-r-sdk
-This repository contains the finalized  R client for jaqpot
+This repository contains the R client for jaqpot